 In connection with the Transaction, the Company incurred direct and incremental costs of approximately \$7.5 million related to the equity issuance, including \$4.4 million of noncash expenses related to common stock and Series A Preferred Stock issued to Maxim, consisting primarily of investment banking and other professional fees.
 The costs related to the equity issuance were recorded to additional paid-in capital as a reduction of gross proceeds from the Transaction and Maxim Private Placement.
-The costs related to the equity issuance which exceeded gross proceeds received from the Transaction and Maxim Private Placement were recognized as a loss within other expense, net in the amount of \$6.6 million for the three and six months ended June 30, 2022.
+The costs related to the equity issuance which exceeded gross proceeds received from the Transaction and Maxim Private Placement were recognized as a loss within other expense, net.

-The Company incurred approximately \$1.5 million of expenses primarily related to advisory, legal, and accounting fees in conjunction with the Transaction, which were recorded in general and administrative expenses in the condensed consolidated statements of operations and comprehensive loss for the three and six months ended June 30, 2022.
+The Company incurred approximately \$1.5 million of expenses primarily related to advisory, legal, and accounting fees in conjunction with the Transaction, which were recorded in general and administrative expenses in the consolidated statements of operations and comprehensive loss.